 IV.
 Learning Objectives

-B. To produce electronic images from photographs and from images created within the software.
+- Produce electronic images from photographs and from images created within the software.

-C. To manipulate photographic images electronically through the use of software, in accord with aesthetic criteria.
+- Manipulate photographic images electronically through the use of software, in accord with aesthetic criteria.

-D. To incorporate the principles of aesthetics into the development of each student's style.
+- Incorporate the principles of aesthetics into the development of each student's style.

-E. To produce quality inkjet prints from electronic images.
+- Produce quality inkjet prints from electronic images.

-F. To recognize and comply with the moral, legal and social implications of photographic electronic imaging.
+- Recognize and comply with the moral, legal and social implications of photographic electronic imaging.

-V. Academic Integrity
+V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),